 - Map and Locations

-Top 10 in the U.S. for NASA-funded research
+Top 10 in the world for patents

-annual economic impact on state of Arizona
+ASU’s research-based economic impact on Arizona economy

 #1 most innovative in the U.S.